mikesticks/rates_proj/README.md

-# Web service to expose current exange rate of USD to MXN
+# Web service to expose current exchange rate of USD to MXN

 ## Installation

 ```
 pip install virtualenv

 python -m virtualenv venv --python=python3.8

 source venv/bin/activate

-pip install flask-RESTful
+pip install Flask-RESTful
 ```

 ## Description

-This web service is going to take current exange rate from three different sources and expose them into the same endpoint.
+This web service is going to take current exchange rate from three different sources and expose them into the same endpoint.